The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 • Stay calm and professional: It's natural to feel defensive when faced with criticism, but it's important to stay calm and professional.
 Remember, the feedback is about your services, not you personally.

-• Acknowledge and apologize: Start by acknowledging the feedback and apologizing for any issues the client has experienced.
+• Acknowledge and apologize: Start by acknowledging the feedback and apologizing for any issues the patient has experienced.
 This shows that you take their feedback seriously and value their perspective.

 Post Bottom Background | Profi